ourcodingclub/ourcodingclub.github.io/_tutorials/data-synthesis.md

 </div>

-#### This tutorial was developed for the Coding Club workshop at the University of Oxford with the support of the <a href="https://sites.google.com/site/robresearchsite/" target="_blank">SalGo Population Ecology Team</a>.
+#### This tutorial was developed for the Coding Club workshop at the University of Oxford with the support of the [SalGo Population Ecology Team](https://sites.google.com/site/robresearchsite/).

-### All the files you need to complete this tutorial can be downloaded from <a href="https://github.com/ourcodingclub/CC-oxford" target="_blank">this repository</a>. __Click on `Clone/Download/Download ZIP` and unzip the folder, or clone the repository to your own GitHub account.__
+### All the files you need to complete this tutorial can be downloaded from [this repository](https://github.com/ourcodingclub/CC-oxford). __Click on `Clone/Download/Download ZIP` and unzip the folder, or clone the repository to your own GitHub account.__

 <a name="tidyverse"></a>